enthought/redocstring/README.rst

 they are retrieved by the autodoc extension and renders the section blocks into sphinx friendly rst.
-The extension shares similarities with alternatives (such as numpydoc) but aims at reflecting the original form of the docstring.
+The extension shares similarities with alternatives (such as numpydoc) but aims at reflecting the original form of the docstring and support project specific customization.

 Key aims of **sectiondoc** are:

     - Do not change the order of sections.
     - Allow sphinx directives between (and inside) section blocks.
     - Custom rendering styles
-    - Easier to debug (native support for debugging) and extend (future versions).
+    - (not yet) Easier to debug (native support for debugging).

 Repository